bhank/SVNCompleteSync/README.md

 SVNCompleteSync
 ===============

+**Download the [latest release][1] from GitHub!**

 SVNCompleteSync is a C# Subversion client console app which syncs a local directory to a SVN repository.
 New files are added and deleted files are removed.

-It was originally written by HappySpider and hosted at http://svncompletesync.codeplex.com/ .
-It uses the SharpSvn libraries. http://sharpsvn.open.collab.net/
+It was [originally written by HappySpider][2].
+It uses the [SharpSvn][3] libraries.

-A binary is available at http://www.coyne.nu/tools/svncompletesync.html .

 Changes in my version:

 * Adds a checkoutupdate command which will check out or update an SVN URL to a local directory (optionally cleaning the local working copy, or creating the remote URL)
 * Improved command-line interface with new options
-* Uses newer SharpSvn libraries for SVN 1.7 compatibility
+* Uses newer SharpSvn libraries for SVN 1.9 compatibility

 Examples: